ethanabrooks/dissertation/policy-iteration.typ

 == Method <sec:method>
 How can standard policy iteration make use of in-context learning?
-Policy iteration is either _model-based_---using a world-model to plan future trajectories in the environment---or _model-free_---inferring value-estimates without explicit planning.
+Policy iteration is either model-based (@sec:model-based-planning) --- using a world-model to plan future trajectories in the environment --- or model-free --- inferring value-estimates without explicit planning.
 Both methods can be realized with in-context learning.
 We choose model-based learning because planned trajectories make the underlying logic of value-estimates explicit to our foundation model backbone,